Skip to content

 RELATED: Impressive fertility benefits of Jute leaf (Ewedu leaves)

-Lowers Risk Of Miscarriage
+2. May Help Lower Risk Of Miscarriage

 In ethnomedicine, jute leaves have been used to help prevent miscarriage and manage conditions associated with excessive womb contractions [3].

-Protection Against Influenza And Colds
+4. Help Protect Against Influenza And Colds

-Reduction of swelling and irritation
+6. Can Help Reduce swelling and irritation

-There is also a popular ancient belief that the intake of leafy vegetables like Ewedu leaves by pregnant women may ease pain during childbirth as it can help dilate the uterus during delivery [8].
+There is also a popular ancient belief that the intake of leafy vegetables like Ewedu leaves by pregnant women may ease pain during child birth as it can help dilate the uterus during delivery [8].
 However, more evidence is needed for confirmation.

 It’s important to note that the efficacy of these leaves during pregnancy is not scientifically proven, and individual results may vary.
 It’s always best to consult with a healthcare professional before making any dietary changes or taking herbal remedies during pregnancy.